The-2400-Club/Project-1/README.md

 Names: Xavier Cisneros, James Contreras, Jonathan Anz

 Contributions
-Xavier Cisneros: Coded the union, intersection, difference methods for ResizableArrayBag and LinkedBag classes.
+Xavier Cisneros: Coded the union, intersection, difference methods for ResizableArrayBag and intersection, difference methods for LinkedBag.
 Also finished the LinkedBag class's other methods.
+Added ResizableArrayBagTest class.

 James Contreras: JunitTest class and JavaDoc.